Fiber art: Craftivism within fiber arts

-Craftivism is the continuation of craft for political purposes by women.
+Craftivism is the continuation of craft for political purposes.
 It's largely linked to third-wave feminism and also other Feminist movements such as the music movement Riot Grrrl.
 The term craftivism was coined by Betsy Greer in 2003, and runs Craftivist Collective, however it is technically not a new term.

 Germaine Greer, who advocates for the connection of women, nature, and craft, argued that women's craft should be in the home because it is a living art, not in a gallery or museum because galleries and museums are representative of dead male culture.
 Greer supports the use of textiles in different settings, of which craftivism almost always employs.

 Most recently, craftism and the fiber arts have served as an important channel for the expressive of social protest, an example of which is the women's marches after the election of Donald Trump in 2018 and the pussyhat phenomenon.

 Modern craftivist is knowing as handicraft because people use it to crafting to protest or transmitted information when they protest.